NDebska/automation-demo/README.md

 6. Test Automation
 Since task description states to test google homepage and search results page, this test approach will not cover testing of Gmail/Images/Google apps/Sign in links to other apps/footer links, etc. There are numerous other tests that can be done on a Homepage beside testing of search funtionality: pagination bar, redirecting to Gmail/other apps, etc.
-I prepared a draft framework for automating some of the UI tests which can be found on Github under link: https://github.com/NDebska/automation-demo
+I prepared a draft framework for automating some of the UI tests and details can be found below.
-It was created with Java, TestNG and Selenide.
-All tests can be run in parallel in two threads via running SearchAllTest.xml with testNG.

 Reference:
 Certified Tester Foundation Level, Syllabus, Version 2018 V3.1, International